 We get asked time and time again why our smell-alike fine fragrances are so cheap.
-Rather than try and answer the question ourselves we thought we would let two of the world’s most renowned perfumers answer the question for us, backed up by two articles published on the dailyfinance.com and the dailymail.co.uk websites.
+Rather than try and answer the question ourselves we thought we would publish an article that appeared in a French magazine Le Nouvel Observateur with two of the world’s most renowned perfumers, backed up by articles published in the Los Angeles Times and on AOL.com and the dailymail.co.uk websites.

 The question is: “What does it really cost to make a $100 bottle of designer perfume?”

 The breakdown of the costs for a $100 bottle of designer perfume, according to the dailyfinance.com website, are as follows:

 - Bottle $6

 - Marketing $8

 The cost of the liquid inside the bottle is backed up by an article that appeared in a French magazine Le Nouvel Observateur with two of the world’s most renowned perfumers Dominique Ropion* and Anne Flipo* where it says that the value of the fragrance concentrate in a €100 bottle of perfume is between €1 – €1.50.

 As with all things in life there are people that are prepared to pay for the “real thing” but obviously the question we must ask the next time we stand at a perfume counter in one of the big departmental stores is “Do I really want to pay a R1000 for a bottle of perfume of which only 2% or R20 is for the liquid inside?”

 We do however, understand that a bottle of perfume is not just about one thing but rather a combination of sensory experiences starting with a beautiful and enduring fragrance and ending with the luxurious beauty of the bottle.